hopr/hopr/doc/readme.md

 Hopr is currently in a working Linux-only prototype stage.
 It works but little effort has been spent on setup, configuration or documentation.
 The current goal is to:

 * Use it and evaluate:
-  * If the algorithm works as expected
+    * ~~If the algorithm works as expected~~.
+Yes it does.
     * What needs improvement (false-positives etc)
+        * Some false positives seem to occur.
+Need better stat tools to determine which and what to do.
-  * If the Hold and Press behavior becomes natural over time
+    * ~~If the Hold and Press behavior becomes natural over time~~.
+Yes it does.
     * If the key bindings are good enough or need modifications.
+        * Could use a bit more work.
+Not all symbols are mapped.
+* Clean up the code.
 * Write a Windows or arduino port so I can use it everywhere.